what-name/ec2-switch-api/README.md

 # Usage
 This provides an API GW Endpoint on a `development` stage with two paths, `turn_on` and `turn_off`. `turn_on` turns the specified instance off, the same goes for `turn_off`.
 The endpoint is restricted with a Usage Plan to an API key and basic rate limiting.
 The API key can be retrieved from the console after deployment.
 Terraform will `output` the stage's URL as well.

-Terraform will package the Lambda Python code using a bash script.
+Terraform will package the Lambda Python code using a bash script automatically.

 # Deployment
 ## Prerequisites